 Difference Between CSIR NET and UGC NET Overview

 CSIR NET (Council of Scientific and Industrial Research National Eligibility Test) and UGC NET (University Grants Commission National Eligibility Test) are two of India’s most well-known eligibility tests that qualify candidates who want to become researchers or professors.
-Although both examinations are taken to qualify for Junior Research Fellowship (JRF) and Assistant Professor positions, they are vastly different in nature, eligibility criteria, subjects, patterns of exams, and career prospects.
-Following is a thorough comparison of the major differences between CSIR NET and UGC NET.
+The UGC NET and CSIR NET are prestigious exams that open doors to PhD programs, research fellowships, and academic careers.
+Although both tests are conducted by the NTA, they serve different academic.

 CSIR NET vs UGC NET Educational Qualification